nunu-ai/nunu-cli/README.md

 ### Global Options

+- `--help` - Display a help message with all options and usage.
 - `-v, --verbose` - Enable verbose output.
 Can be used multiple times for increased verbosity:
   - `-v`: INFO level (general progress)
   - `-vv`: DEBUG level (detailed debugging)